National City screams for beer and ice cream at Hannegan's House

 Last week he served peach ice cream with his Irish Stout.
 On St. Patrick's Day, he pairs the stout with a mint chocolate chip.
 It's anybody's guess what could be served if you stop by next week.

 “Mint chocolate chip with the stout.
-That was the first ice cream that I introduced to the public was the mint chocolate chip with the stout," he said.
+That was the first ice cream that I introduced to the public, the mint chocolate chip with the stout," he said.

 Opening a brewery during the pandemic wasn't easy, and keeping it open since hasn't either.